threelogy/threelogy.github.io/_video/sde/2017-08-23-kid-sandee-madre-de-dios-august-2017.md

 type: sde
 section-rank: 89
 ---
-Here is Kid and Sandee's wedding with a rock and roll vibe.
+Here is Kid and Sandee's wedding film with a rock and roll vibe.
 Love it!

 For bookings, email us at: inquiry@threelogyvideo.com